NAIC AI Principles and Model Bulletin compliance

 Existing laws still apply to AI decisions

-Unfair trade, unfair discrimination and market conduct rules are not waived
+Unfair trade, discrimination and market conduct rules are not waived

 Vendor AI is the insurer's problem